andronix1/hoblang/README.md

 ./hoblang build-exe main.hob ./hello-world --run
 ```

-Now, you should see "hello, world" in console.
+Now, you should see "hello, world!" in console.